-The compensation paid in respect of the services of Dr. Robson, Mr. Murphy, Ms. Landles, Mr. Hammond and Mr. Philliskirk was paid in accordance with the management and employment agreements described below.
+The compensation paid in respect of the services of Dr. Robson, Mr. Hammond, Mr. Murphy, Ms. Landles and Mr. Philliskirk was paid in accordance with the management and employment agreements described below.

-The Company and Vazon Energy Limited ("Vazon") entered into a management services agreement dated June 8, 2007 (the "Umbrella Management Services Agreement") providing for, among other services, the services of Vazon and the services of Bernard Murphy as Chief Financial Officer, Elizabeth Landles as Chief Administrative Officer and Corporate Secretary, George Mirtskhulava as Vice President Commercial and Head of Kazakhstan Business Unit and Denise Lay as Vice President Finance (the "Vazon Employees").
-The Umbrella Management Services Agreement is a "flow through" agreement and requires that the Company pays Vazon a monthly fee which was £110,337 as at December 31, 2011 (including contributions towards personal pension requirements), plus any required local or similar taxes (payable by the Company), for the services of the Vazon Employees.
+The Company and Vazon Energy Limited ("Vazon") entered into a management services agreement dated June 8, 2007 (the "Umbrella Management Services Agreement") providing for, among other services, the services of Vazon and the services of Bernard Murphy as Chief Financial Officer, Elizabeth Landles as Chief Administrative Officer and Corporate Secretary, and Denise Lay as Vice President Finance (the "Vazon Employees").
+The employment agreements of Bernard Murphy and Denise Lay were novated to Tethys Services Guernsey Limited, a wholly owned subsidiary of the Company, on October 30, 2012 and October 1, 2012 respectively.
+The Umbrella Management Services Agreement is a "flow through" agreement and requires that the Company pays Vazon a monthly fee which was £33,608 as at December 31, 2012 (including contributions towards personal pension requirements), plus any required local or similar taxes (payable by the Company), for the services of the Vazon Employees.
 In addition, the Umbrella Management Services Agreement provides for the provision of other services including office accommodation, corporate, administrative, financial, treasury, accounting, technical, information technology and human resources.
 The Company will also be required to reimburse Vazon for expenses incurred by the Vazon Employees in connection with the services provided to the Company.
 The Umbrella Management Services Agreement may be terminated on six months' notice from either party.
 The Company is not required to make any payment upon termination, other than the payment of amounts due to the effective date of termination.
-The Umbrella Management Services Agreement was extended by a Deed of Guarantee and Indemnity on December 10, 2009.
+The Umbrella Management Services Agreement was extended by a Deed of Guarantee and Indemnity on December 10, 2009 which was further amended on June 13, 2012.
 Vazon makes no profit out of this arrangement which is necessary to address practical and potentially regulatory issues.